 It is the Bank's policy not to award any "sign-on" or "welcome" bonus payment.
-In the reporting year 2016, 2 severance payments have been made to Identified Staff members.
+In the reporting year 2018, two severance payments have been made to Identified Staff members and four severance payments have been awarded but not yet paid.

-An amount equal to 40% of the variable remuneration awarded over performance year 2016 has been deferred by GBI and will become entitled to the deferred amount as it proportionally vests.
+An amount equal to 40% of the variable remuneration awarded over performance year 2018 has been deferred by GBI and will become entitled to the deferred amount as it proportionally vests.
 It will become payable in three equal instalments during the period of upcoming three years.
 The first payment of the deferred variable remuneration allowance will be executed in the following performance year.
-Before the disbursement of the yearly deferred variable remuneration component, the Bank applies the ex-post risk adjustment malus arrangement and will still be able to adjust the deferred variable remuneration (by ways of reduction) on the basis of a re-evaluation of the employee's performance.
+Before the disbursement of the yearly deferred variable remuneration component, the Bank applies the expost risk adjustment malus arrangement and will still be able to adjust the deferred variable remuneration (by ways of reduction) on the basis of a re-evaluation of the employee's performance.
 Further, GBI has the right to reclaim the variable remuneration paid if it is established that the variable remuneration was based on incorrect (financial) data or objectives or when it concerns a breach of code of conduct, a fraudulent action or have led to considerable loss and/or damage to the reputation of GBI and / or group entity.